 Decorating your dorm room is like decorating a tiny home.
 You will sleep there, entertain there, study, and might even prepare food.
 All of the usual rooms in a home are combined in your dorm room, and you will most likely be sharing the space.

 When you’re dreaming up decorating ideas, consider the functions first to help you make the best choices.
 Color is a great way to separate an area visually when you’ll be living in a multi-purpose space.
 Once you plan your color scheme, decide which colors represent sleep and relaxation, studying, and entertaining and socializing.
-By creating little mini-palettes for each room function, it can feel more like a tiny house than a shared bedroom.
+By creating little mini-palettes for each room function, your dorm room can feel more like a tiny house than a shared bedroom.

 Sharing Color Space